nfriedly/spam-free-php-contact-form/readme.md

 It includes both a simple version and an advanced (pretty) version, you should only need to put one or the other on your website.

-*For the advanced version, if you add any form fields to the HTML, you will also need to add them to the php script.*

 For a detailed explanation of the methods used, see http://nfriedly.com/techblog/2009/11/how-to-build-a-spam-free-contact-forms-without-captchas/